 Chugoku and Shikoku

 If there were an official award for the most famous cherry blossom spot in Japan, then Yoshino-Kumano National Park would take first place.
 Spread across Mie, Nara, and Wakayama prefectures the park’s Mt.
 Yoshino is an almost surreal sight in spring as the rolling hillside is carpeted in fields of bubblegum-pink cherry blossoms.
 As a result, the park is crawling with plenty of flower fanatics with the highest-end camera gear snapping endlessly in the hope of capturing that perfect sakura (cherry blossom) shot.

 For those interested in getting to know more a little more about Japanese spirituality, the park is also home to a pilgrimage trail that touches the Three Grand Shrines of Kumano.

 Setonaikai National Park: Where you can walk on the sea

-The king of all Japan’s national parks, Setonaikai National Park spans a whopping 11 prefectures and with a total area of 900,000 hectares, which includes the sea.
-However arguably the most impressive fact about this sprawling mass of national parkland is that here you can walk on the sea (well, kind of).
+The king of all Japan’s national parks, Setonaikai National Park spans a whopping 11–prefectures covering a total area of 900,000 hectares, which includes the sea.
+However, arguably the most impressive fact about this sprawling mass of national parkland is that you can walk on the sea (well, kind of).
 If you make it to Tatsuno City in Hyogo Prefecture during spring, low tide gets so low that you can actually walk right on over to two of the nearby islands, the locals call it “Angel Road”.